dku-boanlab/sfc/README.md

 - NFV platform for service chaining

 # Notification
-- If you find any bugs or have some questions, please send an e-mail to us.
+- If you find any bugs or have some questions, please send an e-mail to me.

 # Configuration
-- The configuration of the system: config/global.conf
+- The configuration of the platform: config/global.conf
 - The configurations of VNFs: config/vnf.conf

 # Test environment
-- The current Probius is fully tested on Ubuntu 16.04.
+- The current platform is fully tested on Ubuntu 16.04.
 - It may work on other Linux platforms if its dependency issues are solved.

 # Installation